atrigila/phaseimpute/docs/usage.md

 ### BEAGLE5

 [BEAGLE5](https://faculty.washington.edu/browning/beagle/beagle.html) is a software package for analyzing large-scale genetic data sets with hundreds of thousands of markers genotyped on thousands of samples.
-BEAGLE can phase genotype data and perform genotype imputation.
+BEAGLE can phase genotype data and perform genotype imputation but only on genotyped data.

 ```bash
 nextflow run nf-core/phaseimpute \